 Bachelor of Science in Hospitality Management

-The hospitality industry offers hugely different opportunities for employment to more managers than any other industry in the U.S. From small, privately owned restaurants to large, federally controlled establishments, from stand-alone motels to international hotel-chains, from health care to prisons, hundreds of thousands employment and career opportunities are open to the individual with the necessary qualifications.
+A career within the hospitality industry offers an array of differing employment opportunities, having more managerial roles available than any other industry in the U.S. From small, privately owned restaurants to large, federally controlled establishments; from stand-alone motels to international hotel-chains; from healthcare to prisons; hundreds of thousands career opportunities await qualified candidates!

-You will gain a thorough understanding of the requirements of the industry and the need to completely understand the varied aspects required of a manager in any hospitality situation or position.
+You will gain a thorough understanding of industry requirements and the varied aspects required of a manager in any hospitality situation or position.

-- Sullivan University's College of Hospitality Studies is in the top 20 culinary schools in the U.S. (the top one percent)
+- Sullivan University's College of Hospitality Studies is ranked among the top 1% of culinary schools in the U.S., landing in the top 10.

-- Reasonable short degree programs with only essential and industry important class subjects
+- The degree programs are reasonably short with only essential class subjects being taught.

-- The many externally certified and recognized industry certificates, diplomas and certifications embedded in our degree programs.
+- The opportunity to attain externally certified and recognized industry certificates, diplomas, and certifications that are embedded in our degree programs.